ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-at a corn dodder is
+t a corn dodder is
 Some one who nas tried it says.
 aiscoverea many years ago that wood
 could be made to last longer than iron